 Once you get them organized, I want you to prioritize each task in those categories.
 Take the category of marketing, for example.
 I’m going to take a look at each task that I listed out that has anything to do with marketing and I will assign those tasks a prioritization number.
 I’m going to do that for every single category.

 So if you weren’t feeling overwhelmed yet, by now you should really feel overwhelmed going through this exercise.
 It will feel like a lot!
 There is, however, good news here, so stick with me.
 We’re going to keep going.
 You’re going to prioritize everything in those categories, and then you’re going to prioritize the categories themselves.

 What should come first?
 Family obligations?
 Do you love your kids?
 Do you love your significant other?
 If so, they might be number one.
 If not, find a different category.
 Maybe lead generating or marketing is your number one priority.
 What is number one for you?
 Which category?
 What category is number two?
 What category is number three?
 Put all of those things in order.

 Then you’re just going to start.
 Category one, priority one.
 That’s the first thing I have to do.
 That’s going to move me forward, so that’s what I’m going to do right now.
 This other stuff, it can wait.
 I’ll get to it, but it’s time for category one, priority one.
 This is happening right now.
 And that’s going to help you move forward.
 That’s going to just make you feel better and help you feel like you’ve got a little bit more of handle on what’s going on and what needs to get done.
 Just getting that handle on your personal and business situations and diving into this organizational technique is going to make you feel so much better.

 Get that done today.
 It’s going to make you feel so great.
 You’re going to be going in the right direction.
 Your right direction.

-The next step to this is learning our Time Blocking technique, which you can discover by clicking here.
 Take care, and take the time to put your priorities in order.
 It’s worth it.
 You’re worth it.